JacobNoahGlik/GradeAssistant_PoC/README.md

 ### Default method

-To use the `Auto Package Manager` system, simply run the code disregarding packages.
-The `Package Manager` system should automatically detect missing packages and install them automatically.
+To use the `Auto Package Manager` system, simply run the code without considering packages.
+The system should automatically detect missing packages and install them.

 <br>